How to Use This Calculator

 Tips

-Accurately determining 'Property Value' is crucial.
-Use recent comparable sales (comps) or a professional appraisal to get the most reliable figure, as an inaccurate value skews all ratios.
+Accurately determining property value is crucial since every ratio depends on it.
+Use recent comparable sales or a professional appraisal for the most reliable figure.

 The 30-50% expense ratio is a guideline.
-Adjust it based on your property's age, condition, and whether it includes property management fees, which can add 8-12% to operating costs.
+Adjust based on your property's age, condition, and whether you self-manage (lower) or use a property manager (add 8-12%).

 Unlocking Investment Potential: Rental Income to Property Value Ratios